Daredevil (Marvel Comics character): 1970s

 Gerry Conway took over as writer with issue #72.
 He moved Daredevil to San Francisco beginning with Daredevil #86, and simultaneously brought on the Black Widow as a co-star for the series.
 The Black Widow served as Daredevil's crime-fighting ally as well as his lover from November 1971 to August 1975.
 Conway introduced Black Widow as a romantic partner for Daredevil as "a way to re-energize the title".
-She joined the series in Daredevil #81 (1971).
-John Romita Sr. designed a new costume for Black Widow, but Colan was the artist for the series.
+She joined the series in Daredevil #81 (1971) after her own solo feature in the title Amazing Adventures was cancelled two months earlier.
 Conway responded to feminist criticism by making Black Widow a more active and independent character, beginning in Daredevil #91 (1972).
 The series was retitled Daredevil and the Black Widow in the following issue.
 Steve Gerber became the writer for Daredevil with issue #97 (1973).
 Sales had declined, and in response he re-emphasized Daredevil as the central character.
 Black Widow's name was dropped from the title after issue #107 (1973).
 Chris Claremont briefly wrote for the title in the mid-1970s.
 Jenny Blake Isabella (credited as Tony Isabella) became the writer for Daredevil with issue #118, and she believed that Daredevil and Black Widow should be split up.
 Black Widow departed from the series in issue #124, feeling overshadowed by Daredevil.

 The writing and editing jobs went to Marv Wolfman with issue #124 in 1975; he returned Daredevil to Hell's Kitchen.
-Wolfman promptly introduced the lively but emotionally fragile Heather Glenn to replace the Black Widow as Daredevil's love interest.
-Wolfman's 20-issue run included the introduction of one of Daredevil's most popular villains, Bullseye.
-Jim Shooter wrote the series for issues #144 to #151.
+Wolfman promptly introduced the lively and emotionally fragile Heather Glenn to replace the Black Widow as Daredevil's love interest.
+Wolfman's 20-issue run also included the introduction of one of Daredevil's most popular villains, Bullseye.
+Jim Shooter wrote the series for issues #144 to No. 151.

 Roger McKenzie began writing the series in 1978.
 McKenzie's work on Daredevil reflected his background in horror comics, and the stories and even the character himself took on a much darker tone.
 Daredevil battles a personification of death, and a re-envisioning of his Daredevil's origin shows him using stalker tactics to drive the Fixer to his fatal heart attack.
 McKenzie created chain-smoking Daily Bugle reporter Ben Urich, who eventually deduces Daredevil's secret identity.
 Halfway through his run, McKenzie was joined by penciller Frank Miller with issue #158 (May 1979).

-In a story arc of this period, Daredevil reveals his identity to Glenn.
-Their relationship persists, but proves increasingly harmful to both of them.
+In a story arc of this period, Daredevil reveals his identity to Heather Glenn.
+Their relationship survives, but proves increasingly harmful to both of them.
 Though the Black Widow returns for a dozen issues (#155–166) and attempts to rekindle her romance with Daredevil, he ultimately rejects her in favor of Glenn.